-2.04 ACCESSORIES
+2.05 ACCESSORIES

-- A. Application Tools, Accessories, and Cleaners: Supplied and/or approved by membrane manufacturer for product installation. - B. Solvent-Based Cleaner for Tools and Membrane Tie-Ins: Methyl Ethyl Ketone (MEK) or acetone. - C. Water-Based Cleaner for Membrane: Simple Green HD or approved equal. - D. Topcoat Surfacing Aggregate: Silica sand, ceramic-coated quartz, or specialty aggregate shall be washed, kiln-dried, and dust-free with the following size specification:
+A. Application Tools, Accessories, and Cleaners: Supplied and/or approved by membrane manufacturer for product installation.

-Alkalinity/Adhesion Key: 0.5 - 1.2 mm Light Pedestrian Traffic: 0.4 - 1.0 mm

-E. Leveling and Patching Aggregate: Silica sand shall be washed, kiln-dried, and dust-free, suitable for troweling or pourable self-leveling, round grain or angular with the following size specification:

-For voids less than 1" in depth: #00 (0.3 - 0.6 mm) For voids 1" to 2" in depth: #0 (0.5 - 1.2 mm)

-- F. Mixing Proportions shall be a ratio of primer / resin to sand at 1:2 by volume for leveling, 1:4 by volume for patching, or as approved by membrane manufacturer. - G. Backer Rod: Expanded, closed-cell polyethylene foam designed for use with cold-applied joint sealant. - H. Caulking: Single component, non-sag elastomeric polyurethane sealant meeting ASTM C920, Type S, Grade NS, Class 35 for use in sealing cracks and joints, and making watertight seals where required. - I. Wood Nailers and Cant Strips: New wood nailers and cant strips shall be pressure treated for rot resistance (e.g., "Wolmanized" or "Osmose K-33"), #2 or better lumber.
-Asphaltic or creosote treated lumber is not acceptable.
+- B. Solvent-Based Cleaner for Tools and Membrane Tie-Ins: Denatured Alcohol. - C. Water-Based Cleaner for Membrane: Simple Green HD or approved equal. - D. Topcoat Surfacing Aggregate: Membrane manufacturers proprietary resin with broadcast Silica sand, ceramic-coated quartz, or specialty aggregate shall be washed, kiln-dried, impurity free, and dust-free with the following size specification: - 1.
+Pedestrian Traffic: Size 0-.25 as approved by Owner or Owners representative - E. Leveling and Patching Aggregate: Silica sand shall be washed, kiln-dried, and dust-free, suitable for troweling, round grain or angular with the following size specification: - 1.
+For voids less than 1/2" in depth: #0 - 2.
+For voids >1/2" in depth:Use rapid setting concrete repair mortar as approved by membrane manufacturer1/4 - F. Mixing Proportions shall be a ratio of primer / resin to sand at 1:4 by volume for patching, or as approved by membrane manufacturer. - G. Backer Rod: Expanded, closed-cell polyethylene foam designed for use with cold-applied joint sealant. - H. Caulking: Single component, non-sag elastomeric polyurethane sealant meeting ASTM C920, Type S, Grade NS, Class 35 for use in sealing cracks and joints, and making watertight seals where required.
+As manufactured by or approved by roof membrane manufacturer. - Wood Nailers and Cant Strips: New wood nailers and cant strips shall be pressure treated for rot resistance (e.g., "Wolmanized" or "Osmose K-33"), #2 or better lumber.
+Asphaltic or creosote treated lumber is not acceptable

-2.05 TEMPORARY / VAPOR BARRIER
+2.06 TEMPORARY / VAPOR BARRIER

-- A. VAPOR BARRIER - 1.
-APP Cap Sheet: Mineral-surfaced polyester-reinforced APP-modified bitumen Base sheet conforming to ASTM D-6222, suitable for torch application and adhesion of polyisocyanurate insulation directly above it. - SBS Base Sheet: Mineral surfaced fiberglass reinforced SBS modified bitumen sheet conforming to ASTM D-6163; Grade S, suitable for torch application and adhesion of polyisocyanurate insulation board directly above it.
+- A. APP Cap Sheet: Mineral-surfaced polyester-reinforced APP-modified bitumen cap sheet conforming to ASTM D-6222, suitable for torch application. - 1.

-a.
 NOTE: The temporary roofing/waterproofing to be provided as existing roofing is removed shall remain and function as the vapor barrier for the new roofing system.